gregwebs/err2/README.md

 * `HandleCleanup`: call a cleanup function

 There are also helpers `CatchError`, `CatchAll`, and `ErrorFromRecovery` that are useful for catching errors and panics in functions that do not return errors.
 These are generally callbacks, goroutines, and main.

+## Structure

+try has the following package structure:
+- The top-level main package try can be imported as try which combines both the try/err3 and try/try packages
+- The `try/err3` package includes declarative error handling functions.
+- The `try/try` package offers error checking functions.
+- The `stackprint` package contains the original code from `err2` to help print stack traces
+- The `assert` package contains the original code from `err2` to help with assertions.

+## Fork

+This is a fork of github.com/lainio/err2 with a different user facing API.
+Internally the panic/recovery mechanism of propagating errors is the same.

+Tracing is handled differently.
+There is no automatic mechanism for printing panics, instead users should create their own standard way of doing this.
+Errors themselves are wrapped up with a stack trace that can be recovered and printed with "%+v".
+The original stack trace printing code is still available under the stackprint module.

 ## Background